- Visiting Assistant Professor of English, Indiana University-Purdue University Indianapolis

 Instructor of Record

 - Celebrity: Introduction to Writing and the Study of Literature II (L142)—Literature and writing course that introduced students to basic literary interpretation and historical contextualization.
 Wrote and presented two lectures on criminal celebrity.
 Responsible for leading two sections of semi-weekly discussion and collaboratively designing the syllabus.
 Taught with Professor Joss Marsh.
-Spring 2010.
+SP10.

 Indiana University-Purdue University Indianapolis